danielreuter/autofunction/README.md

 ## Usage

-An autofunction is implemented by a passing a _spec_ into a _compiler_.

-This spec describes some desired function using a sequence of natural language notes and [Zod schemas](https://github.com/colinhacks/zod), allowing the application to enforce rigid type constraints on the function's behavior.
+An autofunction is declared by writing a _spec_, which describes the function you want using a mixture of natural language and [Zod schemas](https://github.com/colinhacks/zod), allowing the application to enforce rigid type constraints on the function's behavior.

 A compiler takes this spec and generates an asynchronous function that implements it—an autofunction.